Debanjan2001/Ecommerce-WebApp/README.md

 ```

 ### Reason of Superuser profile page error on starting the application.
-On starting app, superuser will not have any profile because we created admin from terminal.
+On starting app, superuser will not have any profile because we created superuser from terminal.
 So you need to go to django admin panel to create a profile page for him.